 Rigorously advertising your fitness business can work wonders!
 Target both online and offline channels.

-Additionally, you can also adopt your business through digital marketing methods – Google PPC, social media, and online communities.
+Additionally, you can also adapt your business to digital fitness marketing methods – Google PPC, social media, and online communities.
 These ads can be highly effective as they are very targeted.
-You can reach out to people who are looking for similar services on Google with pay per click advertising.
+You can reach out to people who are looking for similar services on Google with pay-per-click advertising.
 You can also run social media ads where you can target an audience of a particular age group, gender, location, or specific interests, especially on Facebook and Instagram.
-Post about your gym/ fitness center/ health club in the relevant online communities of fitness enthusiasts, where you are more likely to find potential customers.
+Post about your fitness club in the relevant online communities of fitness enthusiasts, where you are more likely to find potential customers.